UMNLibraries/janus-deploy/README.md

 # janus-deploy

-Deploys the Janus web application.
+Deploys the Janus web application for UMN Libraries.